arunkpatra/athena/README.md

 1. Use historical data around breakage and/or train a model to predict breakage numbers.
 Find out when redemption chances become remote.
-2. Try to formulate a 'smart' strategy to trigger notifications to the customer so that chances of actual redemption are highest.
+2. Try to formulate a 'smart' strategy to trigger notifications to the customer so that chances of actual redemption improve.
 A 'dumb' strategy would be to just trigger notifications a week or two weeks prior to expiry.
 The smartness factor is a function of multiple parameters that might include customer profile, situational aspects, in store/online offers etc. We must try everything possible to not only just prevent breakage, but create uplift.
 Historically, 65% customers have a likelihood of spending 38% more than the gift card value.
 Tapping this opportunity should be a key success factor for Athena.